TheatrumMundi/TheatrumMundi/_posts/2023-01-04-two-versions-of-wyatt.markdown

         And I have leve to goo of her goodenes,<br>
         And she also to vse new fangilnes.<br>
         But syns that I so kyndely ame serued,<br>
-        I would fain knowe what she hath deserued
+        I would fain knowe what she hath deserued <br>
     </div>

     <div class="col">